burkeholland/deno-first-look/lessons/getting-to-know/first-program.md

 This is the output of your program.
 The "app.ts.bundleinfo" file contains your program's build info.
 It has paths to TypeScript definition files.

-If you scroll all the way down to the bottom, you'll see an embeded ".tsconfig"
+If you scroll all the way down to the bottom, you'll see an embedded ".tsconfig"

 The "app.ts.js" file contains the JavaScript output of your code - minified and with sourcemaps.